g0sha1337/CTFWebTasks/README.md

 CTF WEB tasks written by g0sha1337 (me :3)
 (without writeups, only sourses)

-All sensitive data like flags, tokens and passwords are altered.
+All sensitive data like flags, tokens and creditionals are altered.

 ### All tasks with preview: